 - The height of the clear opening must be at least 24" and the width must be at least 20".

 - The sill height must not be more than 44" above the floor.

 - If the sill height is below grade, the window must have a window well.

-- If required, the window well must be at least 9 sq. ft. in area with horizontal projection and width of at least 36" each.
+- If required, the window well must be at least 9 sq. ft. in an area with a horizontal projection and a width of at least 36" each.

 - Window wells deeper than 44" must have permanent steps or a ladder that do not impede the opening of the window.

 Egress means to go out.
 Egress windows are windows you can use to leave your home.
 While they may seem like a regulatory burden, these windows furnish occupants with natural light, provide a source of ventilation, and can become a lifesaver in an emergency.

 For example, if there is a fire in your home, a single stairwell may become unusable, leaving family members and tenants without a clear path to safety.
 For bedrooms on floors with multiple doors that lead directly outside, these windows are not strictly necessary.
 This is because there are clear escape routes that can be taken in the case of an emergency.

 In basements, egress windows are essential and, if there is a bedroom, required by law in the State of Ohio.

 In addition to the means of egress required by this chapter, provisions shall be made for emergency escape and rescue openings in Group R-2 occupancies in accordance with Tables 1006.3.2(1) and 1006.3.2(2) and Group R3 occupancies.
 Basements and sleeping rooms below the fourth story above grade plane shall have at least one exterior emergency escape and rescue opening in accordance with this section.
 Where basements contain one or more sleeping rooms, emergency escape and rescue openings shall be required in each sleeping room, but shall not be required in adjoining areas of the basement.
 Such openings shall open directly into a public way or to a yard or court that opens to a public way.